 In the first half of fiscal 2019, the Company had completed detailed geologic mapping, a district-scale soil sampling program, rock-chip sampling, re-logging of previous core holes and an analysis of historical geophysical data in an effort to identify drill targets to expand on the known gold mineralization.
 In the third quarter of 2019, four high priority targets were identified on the property.
 In November 2019, a five hole, 1600 meter drilling program was completed.
+Further details of the drilling program for the Corral Canyon project are provided in the Company's news release dated November 28, 2019 and titled, "Canarc Completes Phase 1 Drill Program at Corral Canyon, Nevada".

-The Company is seeking a partner to drill along strike and to depth at priority targets on the property.
+The Company is seeking a partner to drill identified targets on the property.